George I, Prince of Waldeck and Pyrmont

+Life

+George was born on May 6, 1747.
 He was the son of Karl August, Prince of Waldeck and Pyrmont and Countess Palatine Christiane Henriette of Zweibrücken-Birkenfeld.
+Like his brother Friedrich, he was also educated in Switzerland.

+Prince George was appointed Oberst (colonel) of the Austrian Stain Infantry Regiment Nr.
+50 in 1778, replacing Max Browne.
+His successor Franz von Werneck assumed command of the regiment in 1784.
+George was promoted to Generalmajor on 10 April 1783.

+After George got married in 1784, he lived in Switzerland, but later moved to Rhoden, whereupon his brother ceded the county of Pyrmont to him on October 25, 1805, which he ruled independently from then as Prince of Pyrmont, being there at the same time in 1806 resided until he became Prince of Waldeck after his brother Friedrich died on September 24, 1812.
+He was well received by Emperor Napoleon, with whom he met in Warsaw along with his brother Friedrich.

+George valued arts and sciences and founded a coin collection, which is said to be particularly outstanding for its ancient Greek coins.

 Prince of Waldeck and Pyrmont

 The principality was divided 1805, Pyrmont was given to George, and his brother Friedrich Karl August stayed with Waldeck.
 In 1807, Waldeck joined the Confederation of the Rhine.

-After the death of his brother in 1812, George took over the government in Waldeck.
+After the death of his brother in 1812, he took over the government in Waldeck.

 Marriage and children

-He married Princess Augusta of Schwarzburg-Sondershausen (1768-1849), daughter of August II, Prince of Schwarzburg-Sondershausen and Princess Christine of Anhalt-Bernburg, in Otterwisch on 12 September 1784.
-They had nine sons and four daughters:
+He married Princess Augusta of Schwarzburg-Sondershausen (1 February 1768 – 26 December 1849), daughter of August II, Prince of Schwarzburg-Sondershausen and his wife, Princess Christine of Anhalt-Bernburg, in Otterwisch on 12 September 1784.
+They had: